 Have you been working to help your child develop these important pre-reading skills?
 If so, it’s very possible that your child is ready to begin formal reading instruction.
 But if you’re not sure whether your child is ready, complete this checklist to measure your child’s reading readiness:

-After completing this checklist, you’ll be able to identify the pre-reading skills that need more work.
+After completing this checklist, you’ll be able to identify the pre-reading skills that your child still needs to work on.
 The All About Reading Pre-reading program makes it easy to fill in the gaps and get your child ready to read.
 Is your child already ready to read?
 If so, All About Reading Level 1 is the perfect starting point!

 Do you have questions about reading readiness?
 Post in the comments below or contact us!